The definitive guide to all tax forms for freelancers in Spain

 And finally, we've got Model 100, the granddaddy of 'em all, your annual income tax return, La Declaración de la Renta.
 It’s the form that strikes fear into the hearts of workers all over Spain.
 Even if you’re not a freelancer, you have to complete Model 100, and honestly, it’s much easier to mess up than it is to get right.

 That’s important because it’s the one that determines whether you're getting a refund or having to pay out of pocket to balance your books.
-It's a compilation of everything you've submitted throughout the year on Forms 130 and 131.
+It's a compilation of everything you've submitted throughout the year on Forms 130 and 131 and also other aspects that does not come from your activity as autonomo such rented properties, stocks, cryptocurrencies.
 And the deadline?
 30 June of the following year.
-So for the 2021 tax return, you gotta get your butt in gear by 30 June 2022.
+So for the 2022 tax return, you gotta get your butt in gear by 30 June 2023.

 Form 111

-Form 111 is how we pay our employee retentions to Hacienda or the retentions from invoices we pay to other freelancers.
+Form 111 is how we pay our employee retentions to Hacienda or the retentions from invoices we pay to other freelancers and also other aspects that does not come from your activity as autonomo such rented properties, stocks, cryptocurrencies..

 Form 190